hibiken/react-places-autocomplete/README.md

 Default: `true`

 Allows you to toggle the "powered by Google" logo.
 For more information on Google's logo requirements, refer to this link: [https://developers.google.com/places/web-service/policies](https://developers.google.com/places/web-service/policies)

+<a name="googleLogoType"></a>
+#### googleLogoType
+Type: `String` ("default" or "inverse")
+Required: `false`
+Default: `"default"`

+Allows you to pick right color theme for "powered by Google" logo.
+Please see Google's API page for more information: [https://developers.google.com/places/web-service/policies](https://developers.google.com/places/web-service/policies)

 <a name="utility-functions"></a>
 ## Utility Functions